qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

     // create the form
     var form = new qx.ui.form.Form();

 In a second step we add the three text fields.
-Important here is, that if no name is given - as in the first two cases - each label will also be used as a name.
-For that all spaces in the label are being removed.
+The important thing here is that if no name is given - as in the first two cases - each label will also be used as a name.
+For that, all spaces in the label are removed.

 ::